5 Foods Perfect for Gluten Free Diet for Athletes

 This is another easy-to-find and multiple-use product that can be added to your diet to make sure you’re getting the carbs you’re losing via a gluten-free lifestyle.
 Better still, potatoes have a number of nutritional benefits beyond carbs, like Vitamin C and fiber.
 They can be baked, mashed, and put in casseroles, among other things, so it’s a product that can give enough diversity to your weekly meal plans to keep you from getting bored.
 One day, you could have gluten-free potato soup.
 The next, maybe make that gluten-free casserole.
 Potatoes are a versatile ingredient, and they can help to give you the energy you need to successfully finish your morning run.

 Also beneficial to your diet, beans can be a great source of carbs in order to make up for the ones lost when going gluten-free.
 In addition to those carbs, beans contain protein and iron, both of which are beneficial for runners.
 And, once again, this is an ingredient that can be utilized in more than one way to add variety to your day-to-day food intake.
 You can make a bean salad on Monday, then have baked beans on Tuesday, and follow up on Wednesday with a rice and bean casserole.
-Whatever way you’re blending beans in with your meals and snacks, they’re a wonderful source of carbs and other nutrients.
+Whatever way you’re blending beans in with your meals and snacks for your lunch at the office, they’re a wonderful source of carbs and other nutrients.

 This is a great substitute for the carbs you’ll lose with a gluten-free diet, and as an added bonus, it has protein.
 By bringing both of these aspects into your diet, quinoa is definitely worth adding to your meals throughout your week.
 Like the previous few items on this list, you can incorporate quinoa into many recipes such as quinoa chili, quinoa and vegetable salad, and quinoa with chicken.